This easy Greek salad recipe is the perfect hearty meal salad that will make dinner time much easier for busy families.

 It is SUCH a damn hot summer here in Canada (which to my American followers probably sounds impossible because I know you think we live in igloos up here lol).
 But honestly, as a pregnant lady I legit cannot go outside.
 So that also means I have little to no interest in cooking hot meals most nights of the week, so no cook hearty meal salads have become my jam.
-This no cook tuna Greek salad is delicious, hearty and so easy to pull off on a hectic Tuesday night.
+This easy Greek salad recipe is delicious, hearty and so easy to pull off on a hectic Tuesday night.

 Romaine lettuce – If you’re not into romaine, use spinach, or any other greens!